-Information type Information description (where required) What personal/ special category data is/may be contained in the information Where information is stored How information is protected Retention period Transferred candidate information Any hard or digital copies of information relating to an application for a transferred candidate arrangement submitted to an awarding body for a candidate.
-In Exams Sharepoint > Transfer of credit by EO staff, APA, VP and Head of To be retained until the transfer arrangements are confirmed by the awarding body.
+Information type description (where required) What personal/ special category data is/may be contained in the information Where information is stored How information is protected Retention period Transferred candidate information Any hard or digital copies of information relating to an application for a transferred candidate arrangement submitted to an awarding body for a candidate.
+In Exams Sharepoint > Transfer of credit Only accessible by EO staff, DH and Head of Centre To be retained until the transfer arrangements are confirmed by the awarding body.
 Very late arrival reports/outcomes Any hard or digital copies of information relating to a very late arrival report submitted to an awarding body for a candidate and outcome information from the awarding body.
-Candidate name Candidate number In Exams Sharepoint > Academic Year > Very late arrivials by EO staff, APA, VP and Head of Centre To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.
+In Exams Sharepoint > Academic Year > Very late arrivals Only accessible by EO staff, DH and Head of Centre To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.